 - Soft seat arranged in 2+2 row configuration

-- Sleeper 6-Berth arranged in compartments with 3 levels of bunks (Upper, Middle and Lower)
+- Sleeper 6-Berth (Compartments for 1-6 passengers with hard bed) arranged in 3 levels of bunks (Upper, Middle and Lower)

-- Sleeper 4-Berth arranged in compartments with 2 levels of bunks (Upper and Lower)
+- Sleeper 4-Berth (Compartments for 1-4 passengers with soft bed) arranged in 2 levels of bunks (Upper and Lower)

-- Sleeper 2-Berth arranged in compartments with 1 level of bunks
+- Sleeper 2-Berth (Compartments for 1-2 passengers with soft bed) arranged in 1 level of bunks

 Fill in the passenger and contact details

 Baolau supports seat and berth selection for all trains operated by Vietnam Railways.
-For private railway companies, Baolau currently does not support berth selection but you can indicate your berth preference, Upper and Lower, during the reservation process and we will consider your request depending on the availability.
+For private railway companies, you can indicate your berth preference, Upper and Lower, and we will consider your request depending on the availability.

 Complete your payment